-FCPS continue to be an exciting division of Saturday night racing at Wiscasset Speedway!
-The following rules are a continued effort by division participants working together for division growth with respect to provide an affordable level of racing with integrity and parity for which these cars were designed.
-While we understand these rules may not perfect, we request they not be interpreted as opportunities to cheat and/or discover loopholes to gain advantage.
+FCPS continues to be an exciting division of Saturday night racing at Wiscasset Speedway!
+The following rules are a continued effort by division participants working together for division growth with respect to providing an affordable level of racing with integrity and parity for which these cars were designed.
+While we understand these rules may not perfect, we request they not be interpreted as opportunities to cheat and/or discover loopholes to gain an advantage.
 We shall always welcome and work to accommodate all who respectfully meet the spirit of the rules and desire to race with us.
-Be warned, this division is not for the faint-hearted, as the focus of improving one-self is often a formidable task.
+Be warned, this division is not for the faint-hearted, as the focus of improving oneself is often a formidable task.
 Should you choose this division, we believe you will find plenty of speed, challenge, satisfaction and lots of fun racing at Wiscasset Speedway!

 12/1/17 Rules Set.

 EMAIL = WISCASSETSPEEDWAYTECH@GMAIL.COM

 DRIVER SAFETY REQUIREMENTS – drivers must wear the following required items at all times while on the racing surface.

 - One or two piece long sleeve SFI approved fire resistant suit in good condition and free of rips, tears or holes.

 - Fire resistant shoes and gloves.

 - Helmet must meet or exceed the Snell 2010 standard.